O3b Networks

 O3b Networks Ltd. was a network communications service provider building and operating a medium Earth orbit (MEO) satellite constellation primarily intended to provide voice and data communications to mobile operators and Internet service providers.
-O3b Networks became a wholly owned subsidiary of SES S.A. in 2016 and the operator name was subsequently dropped in favour of SES Networks, a division of SES.
+O3b Networks became a wholly owned subsidiary of SES in 2016 and the operator name was subsequently dropped in favour of SES Networks, a division of SES.
 The satellites themselves, now part of the SES fleet, continue to use the O3b name.

 Overview

 The network combines the relatively large reach of satellite with high speed and medium latency to deliver satellite Internet services and mobile backhaul services to emerging markets.
 The name "O3b" stands for "Other 3 billion", referring to the population of the world where broadband Internet is not currently available.

 Orbiting at an altitude of 8062 km, less than one quarter of the altitude of geostationary satellites, the O3b satellite constellation of 20 Ka-band based satellites significantly reduces communication latency.

 After initially planning to launch in 2010, the first four satellites were launched on 25 June 2013.
 A second four satellites were launched in July 2014, and another four in December 2014 bringing the satellite constellation to 12 satellites.
 Three years later, four additional satellites were launched in March 2018, and in April 2019, the final four were launched to bring the constellation to 20 satellites, including the three current backup satellites which are used as in-orbit spares.

 In September 2017, SES announced O3b mPOWER, the next generation of O3b satellites for broadband internet services, and placed an order for an initial seven from Boeing Satellite Systems.
-Then expected to launch in 2021, the O3b mPOWER constellation of MEO satellites would "be able to deliver anywhere from hundreds of megabits to 10 Gbits to any ship at sea" through 30,000 spot beams, with software-defined routing to direct traffic between the MEO satellites and SES' geostationary fleet.
-In August 2020, SES announced the order for four more O3b mPOWER satellites from Boeing and the fleet's launches by Falcon 9 rocket from SpaceX to start in early 2022.
-The launch schedule was subsequently revised and on 16 December 2022, the first two O3b mPOWER satellites were successfully launched.
-The O3b mPower service is expected to begin operations alongside the existing O3b constellation in Q3 2023.
+The O3b mPOWER constellation of MEO satellites would "be able to deliver anywhere from hundreds of megabits to 10 Gbits to any ship at sea" through 30,000 spot beams, with software-defined routing to direct traffic between the MEO satellites and SES' geostationary fleet.
+The number of O3b mPOWER satellites ordered was increased to 11 and then 13, and on 16 December 2022, the first two O3b mPOWER satellites were successfully launched, with four more in 2023, and the service began operations alongside the existing O3b constellation in April 2024.
+The seventh and eighth (upgraded) satellites were launched in December 2024, and began service in June 2025, increasing the constellation's capacity.